brief soundclip of the organ

 The remnants were moved to the Stuart shop.
 No attempt was made to assemble the organ at first, our thinking being that it would be easier to deduce the evolution of the instrument with the parts being able to be individually examined.
 This did, indeed, turn out to be the case.
 After living with it for a few months we were able to piece together the history as follows:

 - early pipework (about half) dates to the early 17th century, predating the early Restoration period construction.

 - the remainder of the pipework dated from the 19th century, an added Open Diapason treble dating from the early 19th c rebuild, others simply being ill-conceived replacements

 - In its later, existing, form, the casework dated to the early 19th c rebuild by John Vincent of London

 - 17th c parts indicated construction early in the Restoration period, with a rebuild, apparently by the same hand c 1680's

-- The organ was significantly rebuilt c 1730 - sliding keyboard and backfall key action dated from this period, as well as a crude extension of the windchest to provide bass extension to GGG.
+- The organ was significantly rebuilt c 1730 - sliding keyboard and backfall key action dated from this period, as well as a very crude extension of the windchest to provide bass extension to GGG.
 This provided for 8' pipes only, with no stop action control.